Sadako 3D: Plot

 A mysterious, white-clad man drops a long-haired woman into a well.
-The well is full of women, all with long hair, all dressed in night-dresses.
+The well is full of women, all with long hair, all dressed in night dresses.

 Thirteen years after the original film, two suicides prompt Detective Koiso and his partner to investigate a string of mysterious deaths.
 The deaths involve video played on devices; just before the deaths, a voice says, "You're not the one".
 While Koiso is unconvinced, his partner deduces that the deaths are the result of a cursed video that online artist Seiji Kashiwada created.

-Akane Ayukawa, teacher of a schoolgirl who died, discovers the schoolgirl's best friend Risa had been looking into the cursed video.
+Akane Ayukawa, a homeroom teacher of a schoolgirl who died, discovers the schoolgirl's best friend Risa had been looking into the cursed video.
 The video had been deleted, but the Error 404 message in its wake prompts the video to play when the viewer is alone.
 In it, Kashiwada allows himself to be killed by a long-haired woman.
 When the video ends, Risa is attacked; Akane arrives just in time to save her.
 The ghost tells Akane that she is "the one".
 Akane screams, and the computer is destroyed.
 Meanwhile, Koiso and his partner scout Kashiwada's apartment, noting the furniture and decorative wallpaper, which look like a set.
 The landlady notes that everything is superficial.

 Akane is a telekinetic who displayed her power years ago when a maniac attacked her high school.
 Though she saved the school, she was branded a freak.
 Takanori Andō, son of Mitsuo Andō from the previous film, and a boy who appreciates her abilities, grows up to be her boyfriend.
-She soon realizes the video is targeted at her when, at their home, the video plays and the woman appears.
+She soon realizes the video is targeted at her when, at their home, the video plays, and the woman appears.
 Multiple screens show the woman attacking.
 Takanori and Akane run to a street, where they believe themselves safe, but a large LCD display truck shows a giant version of the ghost, who snatches Takanori away.